nony912/The-Plague/README.md

                     argument number 1 netcat reverse shell

 # Fetures
-    these scripts have many advantages wich include not being detected by any of their respective operating systems antivirus wich include Microsoft-Defender
+    this script does not need any sort of installation, you only need to have python3 or above other fetures of this script includes not being detected by any of their respective operating system's antivirus wich include Microsoft-Defender on Windows11